Post Secondary Opportunities

 Board of Directors

-Harrison County Lifelong Learning offers several computer education options, including quarterly computer classes.
+Harrison County Lifelong Learning offers affordable computer education classes.
 Each course allows students to explore various features of the software and are taught by experienced teachers.

 Free Computer Lab